-- 2 semesters of SYS 7096 Systems Engineering Colloquium (required) in the first academic year (1 zero-credit hour per semester). - 3 credits of SYS 6001- Introduction to Systems Analysis & Design - 6 credit hours of Foundation Courses: two courses selected from SYS 6003, SYS 6005, SYS 6007, and SYS 6021. - 15 credits of graded, graduate-level SYS or other graduate courses relevant to the student's field of study (graduate-level 6000 and above). - o No more than three (3) credit hours of Independent Study SYS 6993 or SYS 7993. - o No more than three (3) credit hours at the 5000-level from the School of Engineering and Applied Science. - 33 credits of SYS 9999 (Dissertation) research or a combination of SYS 9999 and SYS 8999 (Thesis, taken if getting an enroute MS).
-The research is performed under the direction of the faculty advisor and the advisory committee and is documented in a written dissertation.
+- Two (2) semesters of SYS 7096 Systems Engineering Colloquium (required) in the first academic year (1 zero-credit hour per semester). - Three (3) credit hours of SYS 6001 Introduction to Systems Analysis & Design - Six (6) credit hours of Foundation Courses: two (2) courses selected from SYS 6003 Optimization Models and Methods I, SYS 6005 Stochastic Modeling I, SYS 6007 Human Factors I, and SYS 6021 Statistical Modeling I. - Fifteen (15) credit hours of graded, graduate-level SYS or other graduate courses relevant to the student's field of study (graduate-level 6000 and above). - At least thirty-three (33) credit hours of SYS 9999 Dissertation research.
+The research is performed under the direction of the faculty advisor and the advisory committee and is documented in a written dissertation. - Fifteen (15) credit hours of electives distributed thusly: - Additional credit hours of SYS 9999 Dissertation. - Additional graded, graduate-level courses relevant to the student's field of study. - No more than three (3) credit hours of SYS 6993 or SYS 7993 Independent Study. - No more than three (3) credit hours at the 5000-level from the School of Engineering and Applied Science.